 Propagate Sedums by stem cutting is another quick way to create new plants.
 Dig around the base of an existing plant and sever a few new stems from each plant.
-You can replant the stem cuttings directly into the garden or into a seed tray containing damp sand.
+You can replant the stem cuttings directly into the garden or a seed tray containing damp sand.
 Take stem cuttings in spring when the plants are putting out new growth.

 Given the ease and speed of propagating Sedums from cuttings, waiting for the seeds to germinate makes seed propagation a labor of love.
 Another drawback to seed propagation is that some hybrid varieties do not grow true to seed.
-A tip, stem or leaf cutting is an identical clone of the parent plant, but the seed contains the genetic material of 2 plants, leading to unpredictable outcomes.
+A tip, stem, or leaf cutting is an identical clone of the parent plant, but the seed contains the genetic material of 2 plants, leading to unpredictable outcomes.
 To propagate Sedums from seed, place the seeds in damp sand and gently press them down.
 Keep the seeds between 80 and 95 °F (27 and 35 °C).